Download the fact sheet:

 What is redundancy?

-- the job someone has been doing is replaced due to the employer introducing new technology (i.e. it can be done by a machine)
+- introduces new technology (eg. the job it can be done by a machine)

 What redundancy pay might be payable?